 Sweaty Questions: Should You See a Hyperhidrosis Doctor?

-You can't cure hyperhidrosis, but you can manage it so it doesn’t interfere with your life.
-Even if you just sweat more in high-stress situations, talking with a doctor about your symptoms can help you find treatment options to manage your stress.
+You can't cure hyperhidrosis, but you can manage your sweat so it doesn’t interfere with your life.
+Even if you only sweat more in high-stress situations, talking with a hyperhidrosis doctor about your symptoms can help you find effective treatment options.

-Hyperhidrosis isn’t life-threatening.
-However, if it isn’t managed properly, extreme sweating can have detrimental effects on your quality of life if you're not managing it properly.
+Luckily, hyperhidrosis isn’t life-threatening.
+However, extreme sweating can have detrimental effects on your quality of life if you're not managing it properly.

-Here are a few clues you may need to talk with your doctor about hyperhidrosis:
+Here are some indicators you may need to talk to your doctor about hyperhidrosis:

-- You sweat through your clothing often and change them throughout the day.
+- You sweat through clothing often and change throughout the day

 - You sweat excessively for no reason, especially in the head, hands, feet or underarms.

-Professional hyperhidrosis treatment starts with your primary care physician.
-They’re a great resource to discuss your symptoms and can help you decide the best course of treatment.
+Professional hyperhidrosis treatment usually starts with your primary care physician.
+You can discuss your symptoms with them, and they’ll help you decide what steps to take before diving into advanced treatments.

-If over-the-counter and prescription options don’t work, your doctor may refer you to a dermatologist.
+If over-the-counter antiperspirants and prescription options don’t work, your doctor may refer you to a dermatologist.

-Commonly prescribed treatments: prescription antiperspirant, medication, iontophoresis, MiraDry, Botox
+Commonly prescribed treatments: prescription antiperspirant, oral medication, iontophoresis, miraDry, Botox

 Commonly prescribed treatments: ETS surgery